 5 reasons you’re not losing weight

-Make that little voice in your head steer you down the road to success, instead of pushing you off course.
+Make that little voice in your head steer you down the road to weight loss and wellness success, instead of pushing you off-course.

 Here’s how to navigate some common hazards:

 What’s your vision of a faultless healthy lifestyle?
-‘Many of us believe that perfection is possible if only we try hard enough,’ says psychologist and personal development coach Honey Langcaster-James.
-‘But, while working towards a goal is a positive thing, it’s not beneficial if the hurdles are unrealistic.’
+"Many of us believe that perfection is possible if only we try hard enough," says psychologist and personal development coach Honey Langcaster-James.
+"While working towards a goal is a positive thing, it’s not beneficial if the hurdles are unrealistic."

 Also, apply the 80/20 rule.
 ‘If you follow the rules 80 per cent of the time, that’s a high standard but a realistic one,’ says Honey.
 ‘If you try to achieve the other 20 per cent, life is likely to get in the way.’
-In practical terms, this means staying committed to healthy eating, but still allowing yourself wiggle room.
+In practical terms, this means staying committed to healthy eating as pasrt of your weight loss plan, but still allowing yourself wiggle room.

 ‘Old habits make us feel safe whereas changes to our routine can feel daunting,’ says Honey.

-Whether it’s because you’re embarrassed or would rather keep your intentions quiet, it’s worth knowing that leaning on others for support is proven to help you reach your goal.
+WeightWatchers is all about support and community - join in Connect to really get a sense of that.
+Don't be embarrassed or shy - it’s worth knowing that leaning on others for support is proven to help you reach your wellness and weight loss goal.

-It might be time to buddy up, as some of the best future weight-loss buddies are in your meeting or on the online communities.
-‘Talking to like-minded people can be incredibly motivating and inspiring,’ says Honey.
-And don’t play a guessing game.
-‘If you want more support from your partner or friends, don’t just say, “Can you help?”.
-Be specific: tell them exactly what you would like them to do – and what you wouldn’t!’
+It might be time to buddy up, as some of the best future buddies are in your meeting or right there on Connect.
+"Talking to like-minded people can be incredibly motivating and inspiring," says Honey.

 So, start really enjoying the taste of your food.
-Losing weight doesn’t have to mean cutting out the food you love.
-‘What’s key is gaining more satisfaction from appropriate portions of treats, so you don’t feel deprived,’ she says.
-‘Have a small treat, but pay attention to the taste and texture of every single bite.’
+Losing weight doesn’t have to mean cutting out the food you love."‘What’s key is gaining more satisfaction from appropriate portions of treats, so you don’t feel deprived," she says.
+"Have a small treat, but pay attention to the taste and texture of every single bite."
 Also, choose foods that satisfy.
-Protein can help you feel fuller for longer, while foods high in fibre, such as fruit, vegetables and whole grains, give a slow, steady release of energy.
+Protein can help you feel fuller for longer, while foods high in fibre, such as fruit, vegetables and whole grains, give a slow, steady release of energy and are beneficial in helping you to lose weight.